krismorte/repost4twitter/README.md

 https://twitter.com/

-Após isso crie uma app para essa conta e pegue as 4 chaves
+Do the login and go to the link below register a application and get the 4 key

 https://apps.twitter.com/

-Do the login and go to the link below register a application and get the 4 key

 -Consumer Key